HackTestes/NVML-GPU-Control/README.md

 1. Having an admin prompt under the same desktop

       An opened prompt under the same desktop can receive key command from non-privileged programs, allowing any program to escalate to admin.
-To mitigate this it is necessary to restrict all onther programs with a UI limit JobObject, create the window under a new desktop or not create any windows on the desktop (this is how it is done under the guide).
+To mitigate this it is necessary to restrict all other programs with a UI limit JobObject, create the window under a new desktop or not create any windows on the desktop (this is how it is done under the guide).

 2. Programs that start automatically as admin must be secured against writes